laurendelong21/MARS/README.md

 ./replicates.sh configs/${config_file}.sh 5
 ```
 <br>
-<h2> Analyze Results: </h2>
+<h3> Analyze Results: </h3>

-The user could then analyze the results within the corresponding directory, simply by running the following for the same configuration file:
+If replicates are conducted, the user could then analyze the results within the corresponding directory, simply by running the following for the same configuration file:

 ```
 ./process_results.sh configs/${config_file}.sh
 ```

+**Note** that this analysis only works with > 1 replicate.

 <br>
 <h2> Implementation:</h2>